MarcMartin1999/Pokemon-Team-Generator/README.md

 # pokemon-searcher

-Pokemon searcher is a tiny project for practice some skills that i want:
+Pokemon searcher is a tiny project for practice some skills that i want to achieve:

    -  Web Scratching